yincongcyincong/MuseBot/static/doc/com_wechat.md

-Sure!
-Here’s the English version of the WeChat Work (Enterprise WeChat) bot introduction, styled similarly to the DingTalk example you shared:

----

 # ✨ Enterprise WeChat Bot

 This project is a cross-platform chatbot supporting **Enterprise WeChat** in both private and group chats.